 2. Do I have enough cash reserves to weather market and economic fluctuations?

 A financial advisor should help you structure your portfolio to ensure you have enough to ride out a storm.
-They’ll work with you to figure out how much you need based on your current lifestyle, spending, income, returns, and your short-, mid-, and long-term goals.
+They’ll work with you to figure out how much you need based on your current lifestyle, spending, income, risk tolerance, returns, and your short-, mid-, and long-term goals.